JsonlangJs/jsonlang/README.md

 ## What is JsonRules

-Is a Typescript package to provide a simple Json Programming Language, that allow you to execute a safe logic in Frontend or Backend (NodeJS).
-It can be stored in database and rendered to the Frontend-Side to execute/run some business logic.
+It is a Typescript package that provides a simple JSON Programming Language, allowing you to execute a safe logic in Frontend or Backend (NodeJS).
+Furthermore, it can be stored in the database and rendered to the Frontend-Side to execute/run some business logic.

-JsonRules designed to be extendable, you can define new rules with sync/async handlers.
+JsonRules is designed to be extendable.
+You can define new rules with sync/async handlers.

 ## Installation